gastonlucero/ignite-persistence/README.md

     Get device Device[id = 2 - metadata = metadata 2 - lat = -35.7678515281638 - lon = -13.232386332299711}
     Get device Device[id = 3 - metadata = metadata 3 - lat = 11.884412857887412 - lon = 95.16134531018974}

-wait the time configured in expiry policy, and try again to see the results.
+wait expiry policy configured time , and try again to see the results.

 ######Baseline Topology
 If Ignite persistence is enabled, Ignite enforces the baseline topology concept which represents a set of server nodes